-Solar-powered water systems offer safe water and hope for communities across the world and, more often than not, are a favored approach for Water Mission.
-In addition to being beneficial for the environment (especially when compared to water that’s supplied via a generator), solar-powered pumps are sustainable for the communities that operate them.
-With over 1,000 solar-powered systems installed, Water Mission has experienced less than a 1% failure rate.
+Solar power water systems offer safe water and hope for communities across the world and, more often than not, are a favored approach for Water Mission.
+In addition to being beneficial for the environment (especially when compared to water that’s supplied via a generator), solar-power pumps are sustainable for the communities that operate them.
+With over 1,000 solar-power systems installed, Water Mission has experienced less than a 1% failure rate.
 We have also seen a reduction of overall lifecycle costs of more than 40% when compared to drilled boreholes fitted with hand pumps that are designed for equivalent service areas and lifespans.

 When compared with alternative power sources – including hand pumps, an electrical grid connection, or generator power – solar power is the best overall choice in many situations.
-A majority of the advantages of solar-powered pumping fall into the following four categories:
+A majority of the advantages of solar-power water pumping fall into the following four categories:

 Serve more people.